ensdomains/ens-contracts/contracts/subdomainregistrar/README.md

 ## Pricing

 All names that are setup will include a pricer, which is a contract that implements the `ISubnamePricer` interface.
 This takes the parentNode, the label as a string and a duration.
 All or none of these can be used to generate the correct price for a subname.
+An ERC20 address of 0x000... can represent pure ETH without having to deal with approvals.